IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/checkbox.md

 <!-- end: WebComponents -->

 <!-- React -->
-First, you need to the install the corresponding $ProductName$ npm package by running the following command:
+First, you need to the install the corresponding {ProductName} npm package by running the following command:

 ```cmd
 npm install igniteui-react